mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 In terms of the truth itself, or emptiness itself, truth by itself manifested in our world means to throw a light upon the world and save it.
 Therefore, secularization of emptiness or truth is what is called *compassion* or *upaya*.
 Upaya means to *excellent method*.
 Upaya means to go near to, or to reach.

-In terms of *C world*, Dogen Zenji says “the Buddha Way originally sprung forth from abundance and paucity.”
+In terms of *C world*, Dōgen Zenji says “the Buddha Way originally sprung forth from abundance and paucity.”
 Your world is bathed in the warm light of the huge expanse of being, existence, beyond purity or not purity.
 In other words, your life is embraced by the really great, warm arms of the mother.
 So, we should completely accept.
 But beyond whether you want to accept or you don’t accept, you are already embraced by the huge, warm arms of the mother.
 This is the earth, the universe.
 That is called the [Buddha land](glossary#buddha-land), [or] Buddha.

 [...]
 Maybe I mentioned, all life should be built up on the foundation of nothingness.
 In other words, the pivot of nothingness is a place where there is no space, no chance to poke your head into it.
 And then how can you build your life there, [on] that question mark?
 Or how can you transmit the [dharma](glossary#dharma), if there is no space, no time for you to poke your head in?
 That is a big question, and also that is a very interesting point, practice-wise.
 That is why Buddhism always talks about this.